systemd-stub, sd-stub, linuxx64.efi.stub, linuxia32.efi.stub, linuxaa64.efi.stub — A simple UEFI kernel boot stub

 are packed up in a

 the initrd file hierarchy.
-This is supposed to be used to pass additional configuration extension
+This is supposed to be used to pass additional UKI-specific configuration

 systemd-confext(8) for